commutative semigroup

-Mathematically an Additive Semigroup is a set S along with an associative binary operation add: S X S -> S.
+Mathematically a Commutative Semigroup is a set S along with an associative binary operation + such that

 Important